 HIPAA requires regular monitoring and review of user logins and activity in software and on networks.
 These reports are generally referred to as audit logs.
 They can help identify system performance issues as well as security incidents and breaches.
 You might think of them as a very detailed internet browser history report.
 All machines, networks, and software systems have an audit log.

 Your IT Support should monitor complex system logs for things like network security.
 However, it is your responsibility to review user login and activity in the software systems containing PHI for which you manage user accounts.
-The main reason to review audit logs is to detect threats to PHI and prevent unauthorized access and breaches.
+The main reason to review audit logs is to detect threats to PHI and prevent unauthorized access and costly data breaches.

 A user with administrator rights can typically access reporting features for auditing.
 Check with your software provider or user manual for specific instructions.
 This is a critical feature for all software that is required to comply with HIPAA.